-Late in 1971, English left Sebastian Hardie when he won the role of Judas Iscariot in the Australian stage production of Jesus Christ Superstar from May 1972.
-He was eventually replaced by Steve Dunne on vocals and keyboards.
-British singer and producer Larry Page produced Sebastian Hardie's first single "All Right Now / The Professional" in September 1973 on RCA Records.
-Both sides were written by Daniel Boone of ''Beautiful Sunday'' fame.
-Ford left Sebastian Hardie by October 1973 to be replaced by Mario Millo (ex-The Clik) on lead guitar.
-They recorded a second single "Mermaid On The Sand / Day After Day" released in April 1974.
+In late 1971, English left Sebastian Hardie after landing the role of Judas Iscariot in the Australian stage production of Jesus Christ Superstar, which began in May 1972.
+He was replaced by Steve Dunne on vocals and keyboards.
+In September 1973, British singer and producer Larry Page produced Sebastian Hardie’s debut single, ''All Right Now / The Professional'', released on RCA Records, with both tracks written by Daniel Boone of ''Beautiful Sunday'' fame.
+By October 1973, Ford had departed the band and was replaced by Mario Millo (ex-The Clik) on lead guitar.
+The group followed up with a second single, ''Mermaid On The Sand / Day After Day'', released in April 1974.

-By this time Tovio Pilt had replaced Dunne on keyboards and Millo took over on vocals.
-Besides covers they were playing original progressive rock material.
-They were Australia's first symphonic rock band and performed a 20-minute version of Mike Oldfield's ''Tubular Bells'' as part of their set; Millo was now writing more orchestrated and inventive original material.
-One more single was released on RCA ''One Sunday Morning / Come Back To Me''.
+By this time, Tovio Pilt had taken over keyboards from Dunne, and Millo stepped in as lead vocalist.
+Alongside covers, they played their own progressive rock songs.
+As Australia’s first symphonic rock band, they included a 20-minute rendition of Mike Oldfield’s ''Tubular Bells'' in their set, while Millo began creating more orchestrated and inventive original pieces.
+They also released one final single on RCA, ''One Sunday Morning / Come Back to Me''.

-Windchase played Sebastian Hardie's material which had been written by Millo and by 1977 started recording 'Symphinity', which was more jazz-fusion oriented.
-During album sessions, Nethercote left to be replaced by Duncan McGuire (bass guitar, ex-Doug Parkinson in Focus, Ayers Rock).
-When the album was released in June, McGuire and Bligh were replaced by Nethercote's return and new member Ralph Cooper (drums).
-Singles from the album were "Glad to Be Alive" in May and "Flight Call" in October, but neither album nor singles had any chart success.
-Windchase toured through to October 1977 but the emerging punk and new wave music forms resulted in poor concert audiences and Windchase disbanded.
+Windchase performed material by Sebastian Hardie, written by Millo, and by 1977 began recording 'Symphinity', which leaned more toward jazz-fusion.
+During the sessions, Nethercote left and was replaced by Duncan McGuire (bass, ex-Doug Parkinson in Focus and Ayers Rock).
+When the album came out in June, McGuire and Bligh were replaced by Nethercote’s return and new drummer Ralph Cooper.
+The singles ''Glad to Be Alive'' in May and ''Flight Call'' in October failed to chart, and despite touring until October 1977, the rise of punk and new wave led to small audiences and Windchase disbanded.

-Sebastian Hardie briefly reformed in 1994 – with the Plavsic brothers, Millo and Pilt – to perform at a progressive rock festival, ProgFest, in Los Angeles, which was recorded and eventually released as 'Sebastian Hardie – Live in L.A'. in 1997.
-They played material from 'Four Moments', 'Windchase', 'Symphinity', and 'Epic III'.
-At the Gimme Ted benefit concert on 10 March 2001 Sebastian Hardie performed "Openings" and then backed former member, Jon English, for two of his songs.
-Another reunion occurred in 2003 when supporting the British art rock band, Yes on their Australian tour.
-In 2011 Sebastian Hardie released a new album, 'Blueprint', through their website.
+Sebastian Hardie reunited briefly in 1994 – with the Plavsic brothers, Millo, and Pilt – for the ProgFest festival in Los Angeles, recorded and released as 'Sebastian Hardie – Live in L.A.' in 1997.
+They played songs from 'Four Moments', 'Windchase', 'Symphinity', and 'Epic III'.
+At the Gimme Ted benefit on 10 March 2001, they performed ''Openings'' and backed former member Jon English for two of his songs.
+Another reunion came in 2003 when they supported British art rock band Yes on their Australian tour.
+In 2011, Sebastian Hardie released a new album, 'Blueprint', through their website.
 Jon English died in 2016

 Graham Ford (guitar), Dennis Laughlin (vocals), Dave Waddington (vocals), John Bellamy (bass), Neil Williamson (organ), Richard Lillico (drums), Syd Richmond (drums), Jon English (vocals), Peter Plavsic (bass), Anatole Kononewsky (keyboards), Alex Plavsic (drums, percussion), Steve Dunne (vocals, keyboards), Mario Millo (guitar, mandolin, vocals), Toivo Pilt (Moog, Mellotron, piano, Hammond organ)